Linux vs Unix

 It comes with free and huge community support.
 You can also avail of its paid support available from several service providers.

-You can only avail of its paid commercial support that might lead to a vendor lock-in situation.
+You can only avail of its paid commercial support which might lead to a vendor lock-in situation.

 Linux comes with interfaces that often evolve